keytowin/ktw-lor/README.md

 ## Controls

 ### General Commands
+* F5: Expand/Collapse a keyboard commands window
-* arrow keys: Move position
+* Arrow keys: Move position
   * will beep if you can't arrow in a particular direction
 * Tab: Next section
   * will beep if there is only one section
 * Shift+Tab: Previous section
   * will beep if there is only one section
-* Space or Enter: Click
-* Shift+Space: Right-click
 * q: Exit